guoqikai/Code-Colab/README.md

 * Originally I planned to support Python and C/C++ but only I had time for Python implementation(exams were coming..)

 * POC V1 is [Deployed on Heroku](https://let-code.herokuapp.com/.
 Since the application is deployed on Heroku, it takes longer to load if it has not been accessed for a period.
+* Please open the app in Chrome or FireFox

 ### Type Definition
 As mentioned, the app has a parser that parse test case input to Python or C syntax.
 The input string should be in the following format: